Pegasus the Winged Horse dominates autumn skies

-Category: Space Hits: 1On autumn evenings in the Northern Hemisphere – spring evenings in the Southern Hemisphere – Pegasus is ascending in the east in the evening hours.
+Category: Space Hits: 2On autumn evenings in the Northern Hemisphere – spring evenings in the Southern Hemisphere – Pegasus is ascending in the east in the evening hours.
 You’ll most easily notice the giant, square-shaped asterism within Pegasus, called the Great Square.

 Pegasus the Winged Horse is the seventh-largest of the 88 constellations.
 It rises in the east on autumn evenings in the Northern Hemisphere (spring evenings in the Southern Hemisphere).
 And it dominates the sky with its giant, square-shaped asterism, called the Great Square.
 In mythology, Pegasus was the winged horse that Perseus the Hero rode when he saved Princess Andromeda from Cetus the Whale.
 These four constellations all group together in the sky now, illustrating stories told in ancient Greece some 3,000 years ago.